eddyluursema/modeltrain/DR4018/DR4018_overview/README.md

 * Wait approx. 6 minutes
 * Save the Excel file with CV-adresses and values

 * Attention: sometimes the DR4018 leaves the programming mode.
 THe process of reading can not be stopped so wait and try again.
+Unfortunately this table is not available by Digikeijs.